gefgu/100-days-of-code/log.md

 **Today's Progress**:

-- Learned and implemented by myself the merge sort algorithm and started learning about commom data structures.
+- Learned and implemented by myself the merge sort algorithm and started learning about common data structures.

+**Thoughts**:

+**Link(s) to work**:

+### Day 74: August 24th, 2022

+**Today's Progress**:

+- Learned about stack, queue, breadth-first-search, depth-first-search and when to use it.
+Going to work with them in some projects in the following days.

 **Thoughts**: